Income Tax Return (ITR)

 - Income from Other Sources (any winning from the Lottery, bets on Race Horses and other legal means of gambling is included in this)

 - Any Foreign Assets/Foreign Income.

 - Agricultural income of more than INR 5000

 This ITR form is to be used for individuals and HUF having income from a proprietary business or profession).
 Income from proprietary business or profession (mandatory)Includes income from any other sources, such as Salary/Pension, House Property, Capital Gain/Loss, Income from outside India, etc

 - The Income Tax Return form for those taxpayers who have opted for the presumptive income scheme as per Section 44AD and Section 44AE of the Income Tax Act.

-- Business income computed in accordance with special provisions referred to in sections 44AD and 44AE of the Act.
+- Business income computed by special provisions referred to in sections 44AD and 44AE of the Act.